jacoblapworth/akahu-sdk-swift/src/react/dropdown.md

 A set of components used to associate a trigger (button, text input etc) with a popup containing content.
 It can handle any content such as [DatePickers](#datepicker) or forms.
 While providing the user similar behaviour to a native `<select />` element.

-The `DropDownToggled` component is provided wrap a trigger with a dropdown and connect the two.
+The `DropDownToggled` component is provided to wrap a trigger with a dropdown and connect the two.
 These will need to be created separately and passed in via the corresponding props.

 You may find one of these simpler components meets your requirements:

 * [Select Box](#select-box) A simplified wrapper for `DropDown` and `DropDownToggled`, acts like a `<select/>` element
 * [Autocompleter](#autocompleter) Has a text input for a trigger and allows the user to search through and select from a list of items.
 * [Secondary Search](#secondary-search) Has a text input as a child of the dropdown, acting as a secondary action to a button trigger.
-Commonly used for lists that may need search functionality but not it's primary behaviour.
+Commonly used for lists that need search functionality but not the primary behaviour.

 ### Terminology

-DropDowns are deceptively complex, so it's important to understand the terms used throughout this documentation.
+Dropdowns are deceptively complex, so it's important to understand the terms used throughout this documentation.

 #### DropDown